AndyMc3000/ci-ms2-party-chef/testing.md

       * The website has a gallery section on index.html which shows picture of previous events.
 1. “I want to be able to see pricing for menu items.”
       * The website has a list of menus on index.html.
 These menus include per-person pricing for each item."
-1. “I want to be able to create my own menu from the menu's of items offerred.
-And I want to be able to email a copy of my menu to myself.”
+1. “I want to be able to create my own menu from the menu's of items offerred.”
       * The website allows user to create their own menu within the MyMenu modal.
-      * The ability to send a MyMenu list by email was not added.
-This feature is listed as a future feature.
 5. “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my         event, and to get a detailed quote inclusive of all costs”.
       * The website includes the ability to request a quote based on questions answered on a form on the MyMenu form.
-The ability to add the MyMenu items to            a request was not included.
+The request will also include all items in the users MyMenu list.
 7. “I want to find the Party Chef social media channels.”
       * The website has links to the Party Chef social media channels in the footer of index.html and contact.html.
       * The website has links to the Party Chef socia media channels in a specific section on contact.html.